Comprehensive Economic Development Strategy (CEDS)

 For more information about the region's economic devlopment strategy, please contact Sarah Lucas at: sarahlucas@networksnorthwest or 231-929-5000.

-Annually, Networks Northwest submits a project listing to the US Department of Commerce - Economic Development Administration (EDA) as part of the region's Comprehensive Economic Development Strategy (CEDS).
+Periodically, Networks Northwest submits a project listing to the US Department of Commerce - Economic Development Administration (EDA) as part of the region's Comprehensive Economic Development Strategy (CEDS).

 Projects must be listed in the region's CEDS to qualify for EDA funding in the coming year.
 Having your project listed in the CEDS does not constitute an application or assurance of funding, but it is a pre-requisite for consideration of funding.

 CEDS & Framework for Our Future Regional Prosperity Plan 2015 Project List